IFTTT/tablerize/README.md

   - Allow HTML attributes to be placed anywhere classes currently can.

   - Allow arbitrary HTML _and_ tables as siblings together inside cells.
-This will probably be implemented by recursively calling [kramdown-yaml- tablerize], if installed.
+This will probably be implemented by recursively calling [kramdown-tablerize], if installed.

   - Allow empty cells to be created by simply not including keys or making keys with no value (represented as `null`/`nil`/`None`).
 Possibly add a "strict